govex/setting-performance-targets-getting-started-guide/Benchmark.md

 **State-Specific Resources**

+>[ClearGov](http://www.cleargov.com/) was launched in June of 2015 with the goal of helping average citizens better understand how their tax dollars are spent and how their local government is performing.
+It is basically a benchmarking tool for financial data.
+It is currently limited to three states (California, Massachusetts, and New York), but more states are coming soon (according to their website).

 >The [North Carolina Benchmarking Project](http://www.sog.unc.edu/resources/microsites/north-carolina-benchmarking-project) is produced by the UNC School of Government and provides a comparative basis for local governments to assess service delivery and costs.
 It allows municipalities to compare themselves with other participating units and with their own internal operations over time.
 The benchmarking process includes compiling service and cost information, cleaning the data for accuracy, calculating the selected performance measures, and comparing the results.

 >The Arizona State University [Center for Urban Innovation](https://urbaninnovation.asu.edu/) does a number of research projects aimed at accelerating and transforming local government, including publishing a [Valley Benchmarking Cities Report](https://urbaninnovation.asu.edu/research/reports/valley-benchmark-cities-2014-2015/view) which highlights benchmarking data for 11 participating jurisdictions in the Phoenix “Valley of the Sun.”